 - Transitory endocrine and metabolic disorders specific to fetus and newborn

 - Digestive system disorders of fetus and newborn

 - Conditions involving the integument and temperature regulation of fetus and newborn

-Population Centre has replaced the term urban area.
+Population centre has replaced the term urban area formerly used by Statistics Canada.
 It is an area with a population of at least 1,000 and a density of 400 or more people per square kilometre.
 All areas outside population centres continue to be defined as rural areas.